• 2731 6316

 Adventure-Based Learning (ABL)

-The learning process is based on the core concept of experiential learning, ABL designs various challenging and interactive curriculum according to the characteristics and needs for participants with intellectual disability.
-During the ABL process, we encourage participants to use different generic skills, and experience overcoming deferent difficulties and challenges through interaction with others, thus cultivates positive and optimistic attitude, and relate the experience from training session back to their daily life and routines to create positive change.
+The learning process is based on the core concept of experiential learning, ABL designs various challenging and interactive curriculum according to the characteristics and needs of participants with intellectual disability.
+During the ABL process, we encourage participants to use different generic skills, and experience overcoming different difficulties and challenges through interaction with others, thus cultivates positive and optimistic attitude, and relating the experience from training sessions back to their daily life and routines to create positive change.

 Virtual Reality-Based Learning (VRL)

-Through the use of Immersive Cave, VRL filmed different scene and design diversified scenarios to allow participants with intellectual disability experiencing situations that are important, but less commonly encountered in daily life, such as fire evacuation drill, get lost and dental check-up.
+Using the Immersive Cave, VRL filmed different scenes and designed diversified scenarios to allow participants with intellectual disability to experience important situations, but less commonly encountered in daily life, such as fire evacuation drills, getting lost and dental check-ups.
 Through repetitive yet interesting learning in different scenarios, individuals can strengthen their daily living skills gradually.

 Service Content